 Although they both carry the Medicare name, Medicare Part A and Part B are very different in terms of coverage and costs.
 Medicare Part A covers hospital expenses, hospice, and home health care.
-Medicare Part B, on the other hand, covers outpatient medical care such as doctor visits, x-rays, bloodwork, and routine preventative care.
-The two programs function as two halves of a comprehensive healthcare solution.
+Medicare Part B covers outpatient medical care such as doctor visits, x-rays, bloodwork, and routine preventative care.
+Together, the two parts form Original Medicare.

 What is Medicare Part A?